Updated on: December 9, 2024

 Read the full 1Password review

 🥉3.
-RoboForm — Best Form-filling With Excellent Security
+RoboForm — Best Form-Filling With Excellent Security

-Other important features include:
+Other important features on the free plan include:

-• Password auditing.
+- Password auditing.
 Provides a detailed report on the strength of your stored passwords, helping you to update and maintain strong credentials.

-• Two-factor authentication (2FA).
+- Two-factor authentication (2FA).
 Supports 2FA for an added layer of security.

-• Bookmark storage.
+- Bookmark storage.
 Allows you to securely save and organize your favorite website bookmarks for easy access.

-• Passkey support.
+- Passkey support.
 Enables a secure and convenient way to sign in to websites without using traditional passwords.

 The RoboForm app for iOS is well-optimized, featuring a clean and intuitive interface.
 It supports the Safari browser, offering auto-fill functionalities that make web browsing on an iPhone or iPad a breeze.

 RoboForm also offers a secure vault for bookmarks, notes, identities, and even contacts.
-This is excellent for iOS users who want to centralize various types of data.
+This is excellent for iOS users who want to centralize storage of various types of data.
 The app also allows for the arrangement of your data into folders and subfolders, like work, personal, or family — which I think is very convenient for keeping everything neatly organized.

 The password generator creates secure passwords with letters and numbers.
 However, it would have been nice if the iOS version of RoboForm also allowed for passphrase creation, a feature that NordPass offers on both iPhone and iPad.

-Additionally, RoboForm’s free plan doesn’t include password sharing — unlike Dashlane’s free plan.
+RoboForm’s free plan doesn’t include password sharing — unlike Dashlane’s free plan.
+It’s also limited to just 1 device.
 RoboForm Premium lets you sync your data across multiple devices and offers cloud backup, all for an annual fee of $0.99 / month.
-If you’re managing passwords for a family, RoboForm Family extends these benefits to up to 5 users for $19.05 / year a year.
+If you’re managing passwords for a family, RoboForm Family extends these benefits to up to 5 users for $1.59 / month a year.

 Bottom Line: